unclejay80/sbom-lib-age-check/README.md

 - Optional update check: with `--check-updates` the tool queries the respective registries for newer versions of components that are flagged as ALARM.
 - Parallelized: registry queries run in parallel using a configurable worker count (`--max-workers`).
 - Persistent cache: results (latest versions and release dates) are stored in a JSON cache file to avoid repeated requests.
+- Robust Maven lookup: Google Maven (dl.google.com / maven.google.com) is now prioritized for `com.google*` and `androidx*` groups to avoid noisy artifact-only matches from other groups.
+- Heuristic validation of "latest" versions: the script suppresses clearly noisy version strings (non-numeric) unless the candidate's release date can be validated as newer than the current release.
+- Source auditing: the persistent cache records the source used to find a `latest` (e.g. `repo1`, `google-meta`, `central-fallback`) and ALARM lines show `[source=...]` when available.
+- Manifest overlay & manifest parsers: use `--manifest <path>` + `--manifest-overlay` to restrict checks to direct dependencies from manifests.
+Supported manifests include `package.json`, `Cargo.toml` (workspace-aware), `pyproject.toml`, `requirements.txt`, `Podfile.lock`, and Gradle `build.gradle` heuristics.
+- crates.io and CocoaPods support added; parallelized checks and persistent cache were extended to these ecosystems.

 Requirements
 - Python 3.8+ (3.10+ recommended)